 504/ADA Grievance Process for Students

-Questions & concerns over accommodations should initially be directed in writing to Disability Resources in writing.
+Questions & concerns over accommodations should initially be directed in writing to Disability Resources.
 If the DR counselor cannot provide information or suggestions that resolve disability rights issues, a meeting with the student, the faculty member (if applicable), DR counselor, and the Assistant Provost is the second step in resolving disagreements.
 If agreements cannot be rendered, the final step in the Grievance Procedure is to file a formal appeal to the Samford University Provost’s office.
 Should you disagree with the outcome of this step, you may file a complaint with the Office of Civil Rights.

 During the grievance process, the student is entitled to receive accommodations recommended by DR.